HL7/davinci-deqm/input/pagecontent/gaps-in-care-reporting.md

 #### Gaps in Care Bundle Structure
 {:.no_toc}

 The `isDocument` in parameter determines which of two shapes the Server returns.
-In effect, it selects between a Gaps in Care *document* and a plain *measure report* bundle:
+In effect, it selects between a Gaps in Care *document* and a Gaps in Care *collection*:

 |`isDocument`|`Bundle.type`|Composition|DetectedIssue|What the Client receives|
 |---|---|---|---|---|